return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

 or some failure occurred that made it impossible to enable signaling.
 True indicates successful enabling.

-fence->status may be set in enable_signaling, but only when false is returned.
+fence->error may be set in enable_signaling, but only when false is returned.

 Calling dma_fence_signal before enable_signaling is called allows